 3. Spend Time Outside

-Studies have shown that Vitamin D improves psoriasis by slowing down skin cell production.
-(4) Spending time outdoors boosts Vitamin D levels, which has a positive effect on the immune system.
-Vitamin D can help lower autoimmune reactions and inflammation to reduce psoriasis symptoms.
+As you just read, Vitamin D plays a strong role in your immune system.
+In fact, studies have shown that Vitamin D improves psoriasis by slowing down skin cell production.
+(4) Spending time outdoors, letting that sun bathe your skin, boosts Vitamin D levels, and a higher Vitamin D level has a positive effect on the immune system.
+Vitamin D can also help lower autoimmune reactions and inflammation to reduce psoriasis symptoms.

 4. Lower Your Stress Levels

 One of best psoriasis natural treatments is lowering stress levels.
-Both physical and emotional stress can cause flare-up’s and make symptoms worse.
-Stress causes the body to release higher levels of inflammatory proteins.
+Both physical and emotional stress can cause flare-ups and make symptoms worse.
+For one thing, stress causes the body to release higher levels of inflammatory proteins.
 (5) Lowering stress levels can help keep psoriasis symptoms under control.

 5. Moisturize and Use Essential Oils